 Individuals must act to deceive others to face a PC 532 conviction.
 If you shared false information that you believed to be truthful, you may be able to avoid a conviction under PC 532.
 Review possible defenses to a theft by false pretenses charge by reaching out to us today.

 Reach out to the Simmrin Law Group for help right now in handling a theft by false pretenses charge in California.
-We offer a free consultation to discuss your case.
+We offer free case consultations to discuss the charges brought against you.